awsdocs/vm-import-export-user-guide/doc_source/vmexport_image.md

 aws ec2 describe-export-image-tasks --export-image-task-ids export-ami-1234567890abcdef0
 ```

 The following is an example response\.
-The status shown is `active`, which means that the import is in progress\.
+The status shown is `active`, which means that the export task is in progress\.
 The image is ready to use when the status is `completed`\.

 ```
 {